-• If line 7 is \$2,500 or more, you generally must deposit your tax liabilities by using the Electronic Federal Tax Payment System (ÉFTPS) or deposit at an authorized financial institution with Form 8109.
-However, if you deposited all taxes accumulated in the first three guarters of the year and your fourth guarter liability is less than \$2,500, you may pay taxes accumulated during the fourth quarter with a timely filed Form 944-SS.
-The amount shown on line 7 must equal line 13m, Total liability for year.
+• If line 7 is \$2,500 or more, you generally must deposit your tax liabilities by using the Electronic Federal Tax Payment System (EFTPS) or deposit at an authorized financial institution with Form 8109.
+However, if you deposited all taxes accumulated in the first three quarters of the year and your fourth quarter liability is less than \$2,500, you may pay taxes accumulated during the fourth quarter with a timely filed Form 944-SS.
+The amount shown on line 7 must equal line 15m, Total liability for year.

-10. Total deposits for this year, including overpayment applied from a prior year
+10. Total deposits for this year...

-Enter your deposits for this year, including any deposits that you were required to make to cover prior period liabilities resulting from adjustments shown on lines 6a through 6e.
+Enter your deposits for this year, including any overpayment that you applied from filing Form 944-X or Form 941-X in the current year.
 Also include in the amount shown any overpayment from a previous period that you applied to this return.